libp2p/js-peer-id/README.md

 # Description

-A IPFS Peer Id is based on a sha256 has of the peer public key, using [multihash](https://github.com/jbenet/multihash)
+A IPFS Peer Id is based on a sha256 hash of the peer public key, using [multihash](https://github.com/jbenet/multihash)

+The public key is currently a base64 encoded string of a protobuf of an RSA DER buffer.
+This uses a node buffer to pass the base64 encoded public key protobuf to the multihash for ID generation.

 # Usage